ZeitOnline/vivi/core/src/zeit/cms/settings/README.txt

 Global settings
 ---------------

-The global settings are stored in an annotation on the site:
+The global settings are stored in an annotation on the site[#functional]_:

 >>> import zeit.cms.settings.interfaces
 >>> settings = zeit.cms.settings.interfaces.IGlobalSettings(getRootFolder())